-Both a default grapheme cluster and an extended combining character sequence begin with a base character, except when a nonspacing mark is at the start of text, or when it is preceded by a control or format character.
+A default grapheme cluster begins with a base character, except when a nonspacing mark is at the start of text, or when it is preceded by a control or format character.
 In place of a single base character, a Hangul syllable composed of one or more characters may serve as the base.
 For the rules defining the boundaries, see Table 2.
 For more information on the composition of Hangul syllables, see Chapter 3, Conformance, of [Unicode].